Economic Evaluation of Medical Devices

 It has been suggested that a number of special characteristics of MDs pose additional challenges for their clinical and economic evaluation (Drummond, Griffin, & Tarricone, 2009).
 These include the fact that (1) there is often an interaction between the device and the user (e.g., a surgeon), meaning that the performance of the device may change over time (the so-called “learning curve”), as a given user gains more experience, (2) MDs are characterized by incremental innovation, where small improvements are made, either through modifications to an existing device or the introduction of new products, (3) the introduction of MDs can have a substantial organizational impact by requiring training or investments in infrastructure, and (4) the pricing of MDs is more dynamic than that for other health technologies because of the extensive use of competitive tendering in the procurement process.
 In particular, the learning curve may have substantial effects on both effectiveness and costs.
 A more experienced surgeon may obtain better clinical results than one performing a procedure for the first time.
 In turn, better clinical outcomes might reduce the total length of hospital stay or the need for subsequent procedures, which could also have an impact on costs.
 Also, a more skilled surgeon may perform the initial procedure more quickly, which could reduce the amount of expensive operating theatre time required.

 There is some evidence to support these assertions.
 For example, the learning curve for MDs has been observed in several clinical trials.
 In the CLASICC Trial of laparoscopic-assisted colorectal surgery, the proportion of patients requiring “revisions” (i.e., repeat procedures) fell from 38% in the first year of the trial to 16% in year six (Guillou et al., 2005).
-Similarly, in a clinical trial of spinal chord stimulation versus percutaneous myocardial laser revascularization for patients with angina, improvements in the outcome from use of the new procedure caused the estimated incremental cost-effectiveness ratio (ICER) to fall from £230,000 per quality-adjusted life-year (QALY) in 2000/1 to £18,000 per QALY in 2002/3 (Dyer et al., 2008).
+Similarly, in a clinical trial of spinal cord stimulation versus percutaneous myocardial laser revascularization for patients with angina, improvements in the outcome from use of the new procedure caused the estimated incremental cost-effectiveness ratio (ICER) to fall from £230,000 per quality-adjusted life-year (QALY) in 2000/1 to £18,000 per QALY in 2002/3 (Dyer et al., 2008).
 Learning curve effects have also been observed in the use of procedures in regular clinical practice.
-Using individual patient level data obtained from a hospital discharges database in Germany over the period 2006–2013, Varabyova, Blankert, and Schreyögg (2017) found that, over time, both the in-hospital mortality and length of stay became lower for patients undergoing endovascular aneurism repair (EVAR), implying that the impact of the learning curve on cost-effectiveness can be more substantial than that on effectiveness alone.
+Using individual patient level data obtained from a hospital discharges database in Germany over the period 2006–2013, Varabyova, Blankert, and Schreyögg (2017) found that, over time, both the in-hospital mortality and length of stay became lower for patients undergoing endovascular aneurysm repair (EVAR), implying that the impact of the learning curve on cost-effectiveness can be more substantial than that on effectiveness alone.
 Conversely, there was no similar learning effect for a related procedure, fenestrated endovascular repair (fEVAR), possibly because much of the “learning” from performing EVAR procedures was transferable to fEVAR.

 The issue of incremental innovation was raised in a clinical and economic evaluation of stapled hemorrhoidectomy conducted for the National Institute for Health and Care Excellence (NICE) in the United Kingdom (Burch et al., 2008).
 The researchers found that, although clinical trials comparing staple guns versus conventional surgery did exist, most of the trials were conducted using older versions of the gun, which had undergone several modifications.
 However, it could be argued that as long as the modifications represented improvements to the device’s performance and the learning curve in using the new version of the gun was not substantial, it would be conservative to use the older clinical evidence in the economic evaluation.
-Nevertheless, in some cases using clinical data from an older version of a technology could have a substantial impact on the results of the economic evaluation.
+Nevertheless, in some cases, using clinical data from an older version of a technology could have a substantial impact on the results of the economic evaluation.

 Organizational impacts have been observed but not examined quantitatively.
-For example, Tarricone and Drummond (2011) discussed the fact that adoption of transcatheter aortic valve implantation (TAVI) in a given hospital would normally involve investments in infrastructure and training.
+For example, Tarricone and Drummond (2011) discussed the fact that adoption of TAVI in a given hospital would normally involve investments in infrastructure and training.
 Because of the complexity and high risk of patients, TAVI would ideally need to be performed in a hybrid setting with equipment and facilities including both operating rooms and catheterization laboratories (cathlabs).
 Alternatively, it could be delivered either in operating rooms with adequate visualization equipment or in sterile cathlabs.
 This remains a challenge today, since “pure” hybrid operating rooms or appropriately equipped operating rooms and cathlabs are the norm only in the most advanced hospitals and would need to be developed further if TAVI were to be more widely diffused.
 Logistics and multidisciplinary team approaches also represent an organizational issue for many hospitals and must be assessed against investment costs in training and equipment.
 Moreover, a minimum number of cases needs to be planned in order to secure the return on the investment and, more importantly, the sufficient level of performance.